Rust SDK tutorial, times10 function

 You must send us containers as described in getting started.

-• The instrumentation symbols () should be included in your configuration image.
-In this case, we’ve generated an unstripped binary, so we’ll just include myapp/myapp_executable in the configuration image, at the same path where we included the executable in the runnable container.
+. - The instrumentation symbols () should be included in your configuration image.
+In this case, we’ve generated an unstripped binary, so we’ll just include

-This example is simplified compared to what the full Getting Started guide describes.
-Note that the function main is the workload and times10 is the software itself.
+is the software itself.
 There are no dependencies.
 The instrumentation symbols will go in the configuration image as stated.

-Ultimately, you will receive a triage report that confirms the properties you defined are true: the output of the function is always even and the inputs to the function are sometimes odd.
-You now have a well-tested function that can multiply numbers by ten.
+Ultimately, you’ll receive a triage report that confirms the properties you defined are true: the output of the function is always even and the inputs to the function are sometimes odd.
+You now have a well-tested function that can multiply numbers by ten, indisputably proving that you’re a 10x programmer.